jamiemkass/ENMeval/README.md

 ## R package for automated tuning and evaluations of ecological niche models

-NOTE: `ENMeval` is a work in progress, changing slowly to fix bugs when users identify them.
-If you find a bug, please raise an Issue in this Github repo and I will resolve it as soon as I can.
-The CRAN version may lag behind the Github one, so please try the development version here first if you are having any issues.
-Install with: `devtools::install_packages("jamiemkass/ENMeval")`

 [`ENMeval`](https://jamiemkass.github.io/ENMeval/index.html) is an R package that performs automated tuning and evaluations of ecological niche models / species distribution models.
 These models make predictions of species' niche relationships and potential geographic distributions based on presence data, environmental predictor variables, and a sample of available environmental conditions (i.e., background data).

 "Model tuning" is commonly used for machine-learning models.
 It means building candidate models with a range of complexity settings, evaluating the accuracy of each one (here with cross-validation), then selecting optimal settings for your data based on those of the best-performing model.
 This exercise is important because it is difficult to predict in advance how complex your model needs to be to make accurate and ecologically realistic predictions for your species.
 Too much model complexity leads to overfitting, where your model fits your data very well but it cannot predict new data accurately.
 Model tuning helps maximize predictive ability while avoiding model overfitting.